influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/limit-and-slimit.md

 SELECT_clause FROM_clause [WHERE_clause] [GROUP_BY_clause] [ORDER_BY_clause] LIMIT <N>
 ```

 `N` specifies the number of points to return from the specified measurement .
-If `N` is greater than the number of points in a measurement, InfluxDB returns all points from that series.
+If `N` is greater than the number of points in a measurement, InfluxDB returns all points from the measurement.

 {{% note %}}
 **IMPORTANT:** The `LIMIT` clause must appear in the order outlined in the syntax above.